 International Living’s 2019 Annual Global Retirement Index sees Costa Rica once again pitted against Panama for the top expat destination.
-North American expats love these neighboring Central American nations for the affordable ocean view real estate, less stressful lifestyle, and proximity to “home.”
-Retired expats love that both countries have pensionado programs, making it easy to gain residence as a pensioner plus special benefits.
-And universal health care in modern facilities is offered to all expats in both countries.
+North American expats love these neighboring Central American nations for their affordable ocean view real estate, less stressful lifestyle, and proximity to the US.
+Retired expats love that both countries have pensionado programs that make it easy to gain residence as a pensioner plus receiving special benefits.
+And expats can receive universal healthcare in modern facilities in either country.
 So how do expats choose between Panama and Costa Rica?

-Welcome to a land of magic and wonder: a thin strip of land that connects two massive continents; that is filled with some of the wildest ecosystems and incredible biodiversity spanning the globe.
-Costa Rica, and its neighbor to the south, Panama, are these two long and narrow coastlines that house a diversity of landscapes and micro-climates from their Atlantic east coast to their Pacific west coast.
-Tucked away just far enough from the hurricane belt, these breathtaking tropical nations are edging their way to the top of expat destinations–with good reason.
+Welcome to a land of magic and wonder: a thin strip of land that connects two massive continents.
+This small stretch that is the narrowest point is home to two nations that are filled with some of the wildest ecosystems and most incredible biodiversity spanning the globe.
+Costa Rica, and its neighbor to the south, Panama, have an amazing variety of landscapes between their Atlantic and Pacific coastlines.

-Both of these countries are considered bastions of good social care, possessing good quality, affordable health care for residents, plus top-notch, English-speaking private clinics and hospitals that are popular with medical tourism.
+Tucked away just beyond the hurricane belt, these breathtaking tropical nations are edging their way to the top of expat destinations — with good reason.
+Both of these countries are considered bastions of good social care that includes quality, affordable healthcare for residents, plus top-notch, English-speaking private clinics and hospitals that are popular for medical tourism.
 And either nation feels close enough to the U.S. and Canada, with many new opportunities for direct flights to Europe.

 So what is it that has expats saying that they like Panama but love Costa Rica?
 As realtors representing the Southern Zone of Costa Rica, we did some digging on expat message boards and came up with a few consistently repeated ideas from expats who have lived in, or visited, both Central American countries.
 We are excited to know what makes foreigners choose Costa Rica as their new home above anywhere else.
 We have compiled a list below of some of our favorite things that expats are saying about life in Panama vs. Costa Rica.